 - Attainment of high ethical and professional standing

-Processing of completed applications may take two to four (2-4) weeks and cannot begin until ACOG has received a completed Junior Fellow application.
+Processing of completed applications may take up to three weeks.
 After approval has been granted, Junior Fellows are admitted and notified by email.
+Check your application status

-All active Junior Fellows in Training/Residency are automatically rolled into the Junior Fellow in Practice category upon completion of their training program.
-Junior Fellows in Practice will be billed in October for the upcoming year’s dues.
-Please see Tips for Maintaining ACOG Membership After Residency.
+All active graduating Junior Fellows in Training/Residency are automatically rolled into the Junior Fellow in Practice category upon completion of their training/residency program.
+Junior Fellows in Practice will be billed in October for the upcoming year's dues.
+For more information, read our tips on maintaining ACOG membership after residency.

-Please keep in mind that the initials FACOG and JFACOG may not be used by a Junior Fellow.
+Please keep in mind that the initials FACOG may not be used by a Junior Fellow.